ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/structs/Schemas.VideoModel.md

 public var encodeProgress: Swift.Int32?
 ```

-The current encode progress of the video
+The current encoding progress of the video as a percentage.

 - Remark: Generated from `#/components/schemas/VideoModel/encodeProgress`.